kuda2012/workdiary/website_frontend/README.md

-# Chrome Extension Repo
+# Website repo

-This is the repo for the frontend of the app.
+This is the repo for the frontend of the website.